ibm-cloud-docs/vmwaresolutions/vrw/vrw-orderinginstance-licensing.md

 Small differences exist between NSX-T Data Center and Data Center SP editions.
 For more information, see [Product offerings for VMware NSX-T Data Center 3.2.x](https://kb.vmware.com/s/article/86095){: external}.
 {: note}

 For Business Partner users, all licenses are included and purchased on your behalf.
-For users who are not Business Partners, you can use the IBM-provided VMware licenses for these components by selecting **Include with purchase**.
-You can no longer Bring Your Own License (BYOL).
-Only select **I will provide** and enter your own license keys if you are performing an upgrade or migration of an existing BYOL cluster.
+For users who are not Business Partners, use the IBM-provided VMware licenses for these components by selecting **Include with purchase**.

+Bring Your Own License (BYOL) is no longer supported except for migrations or upgrades of existing BYOL clusters.
+Select **I will provide** and enter your own license key only if you are performing an upgrade or migration of an existing BYOL cluster.
+{: important}

 ## Related links
 {: #vrw-orderinginstance-licensing-related}